DevExpress-Examples/asp-net-mvc-grid-optimistic-concurrency-for-update-delete-operations/Readme.md

 This example illustrates how to implement [optimistic concurrency](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) when bind the [GridView]() extension to a data source using the Entity Framework and the "Code First" development approach.
 See the following topic for more information: [Bind Grid View to Data via Entity Framework (Code First)](https://docs.devexpress.com/AspNetMvc/14580/components/grid-view/binding-to-data/binding-to-data-via-entity-framework-code-first).

-Note that [Entity Framework](https://learn.microsoft.com/en-us/ef/ef6/) includes the corresponding functionality out-of-the-box if you define the following field in your data model:
+Note that [Entity Framework](https://learn.microsoft.com/en-us/ef/ef6/) includes the corresponding functionality out-of-the-box if you define the [Timestamp](https://learn.microsoft.com/en-us/ef/ef6/modeling/code-first/data-annotations#timestamp) field in your data model:

 ```cs
 [Timestamp]
 public Byte[] RowVersion { get; set; }
 ```

-Refet to the following topic for more information: [TimeStamp](https://learn.microsoft.com/en-us/ef/ef6/modeling/code-first/data-annotations#timestamp).
-Once you define the `Timestamp` field, entity framework automatically performs concurrency checks when saving data to the database.
+Once you define the `Timestamp` field, entity framework automatically performs concurrency checks when saving data to the data base.
 In case of concurrency conflict, the [DbUpdateConcurrencyException](https://learn.microsoft.com/en-us/dotnet/api/system.data.entity.infrastructure.dbupdateconcurrencyexception) will be thrown.

 In stateless environments like ASP.NET MVC, you need some additional logic over the default Entity Framework's logic to keep the current `RowVersion` value for the specific object between postbacks.
 To pass RowVersion-related data to the client, you can use the approach illustrated in the following topic: [Passing Values Between Server and Client Sides](https://docs.devexpress.com/AspNetMvc/402316/common-features/client-side-functionality/passing-values-between-server-and-client-sides).